Campeche (city): Trade and piracy

 Among the pirates most famous that docked at Campeche are John Hawkins, Francis Drake, Laurens de Graaf, Cornelius Jol, Jacobo Jackson, Michel de Grandmont, Portuguese Bartholomew, William Parker, Jean David Nau, Edward Mansvelt, Henry Morgan, Lewis Scot, Roche Brasiliano and Jean Lafitte.
 On January 27, 1661, a fleet of filibusters appeared in the port of San Francisco de Campeche and, although it did not disembark, looted two well-loaded commercial frigates, which barely arrived and then quietly withdrew, without being chased, because that day there was no armed ship in the bay capable of hunting him.
 The head of this filibuster expedition was called Henry Morgan.

 A very feared pirate in the town of Campeche was Laurens de Graaf or Lorencillo, who was Dutch and had served the king of Spain fighting filibusters.
 But then he also dedicated himself to piracy.
 In 1685 he attacked and took the town of Campeche and twenty other towns in the area.
 He spent two months and captured so many prisoners and stole so many jewels and pieces of silver that filled the cargo of his ship.
 He was chased by three Spanish frigates with cannons.
 The pirate dodged the attacks, threw the entire load into the sea so that the ship achieved greater speed and, with wind in favor, moved away quickly.

 Another pirate was El Olonés whose real name was Jean David Nau.
-He committed innumerable and famous stumbling against the Spanish viceroyalty of the mainland.
+He committed innumerable and famous attacks against the Spanish viceregency on the mainland.
 In a terrible storm, he lost his ship on the coast of Campeche.
-All the men were saved, but, arriving on land, the Spanish persecuted them by killing most of them, and also hurting the Olonés.
-Not knowing this how to escape, he thought about saving his life through a ploy: he took several handfuls of sand and mixing it with the blood of his own wounds he smeared his face and other parts of his body.
-Then, hiding with great skill among the dead, he remained motionless until the Spaniards left the field of struggle.
-Since they were gone, he retired to the forest, sold his wounds and took care of them until heal and then headed to the City of Campeche perfectly disguised.
-In the city, he spoke with certain slaves to whom he promised freedom in case they obeyed him.
-They accepted their promises and stealing a canoe at night, threw themselves into the sea with the Olonés.
+All the men were saved, but, arriving on land, the Spanish pursued them, killing most of them and wounding El Olonés.
+Needing to escape, he saved his life through a ploy: he took handfuls of sand, mixed it with the blood from his wounds and smeared his face and other parts of his body.
+Then, hiding with great skill among the dead, he remained motionless until the Spaniards left the battlefield.
+When they were gone, he retired to the forest, cleaned his wounds and took care of them until healed and then headed to the City of Campeche perfectly disguised.
+In the city, he spoke with certain slaves to whom he promised freedom if they obeyed him.
+They accepted his promises and stealing a canoe at night, threw themselves into the sea with El Olonés.